 Motorhome weights do have legal implications that means being stopped and checked is a real possibility how heavy is my motorhome is it overweight questions an owner should know?
 The first thing to remember, on the new motorhome is that every additional extra must be subtracted from the available payload right down to those removable carpets.
-Come on how many pairs of shoes do are really needed things like awnings have weight to take into consideration as well as personal belongings.
+Come on how many pairs of shoes are needed things like awnings weight to take into consideration as well as personal belongings.

 Overweight Motorhomes Payloads and Weights

 - the weight plate provides the basics

 - new motorhomes options provide a motorhome weight upgrade

 - some motorhomes like a McLouis Fusion offer chassis upgrades